dojoengine/book/docs/pages/toolchain/katana/interact.md

-# Interact with Katana.
-Deploy a simple Cairo smart contract using Katana
+# Interact with Katana on Starknet.
+Deploy a Cairo smart contract using Katana

 Welcome to this tutorial where we'll guide you through deploying a raw cairo smart using katana as a local devnet.
-In order to accomplish this we have to install the following tools.
+In order to accomplish this, we have to install the following tools.

 ## Install Starkli, Scarb and Katana

-To install `Starkli`, open a new terminal
+To install `Starkli`, open a new terminal.

 ```sh
 curl https://get.starkli.sh | sh